mcpobid/cs3250_practice_mcpobid/decision_support/README.md

 ### Established Stakeholders

-**Decision-Maker** -- An person or group of people who desire assistance in deciding their best option from among multiple alternatives
+**Decision-Maker** -- A person who desires assistance in deciding their best option from among multiple alternatives

-**Maintainer** -- A person or group of people with responsibility for updating the product (including fixes and enhancements)
+**Maintainer** -- A person with responsibility for updating the product (including fixes and enhancements)

 ### Potential Stakeholders